-- a) visiting umpires from other countries - b) persons who usually don't umpire, but help out if no registered Umpire is able to perform the role on Match Day
+- a) visiting umpires from other countries, pending approval from AFLG Umpire Coordinator - b) persons who usually do not umpire but help out as emergency if not registered umpire is able to perform the role on Match Day.

-8.1.3 Usage of Non-Registered Umpires
+8.1.3 USAGE OF NON-ACCREDITED UMPIRES

-If Clubs, without trying to resolve the situation beforehand with the AFLG Umpire Coordinator, use Umpires who did not register themselves with the AFLG Head of Umpiring and Laws and the AFLG Umpire Coordinator more than once in a season, the following shall apply:
+If Clubs use Umpires who did not register themselves with the AFLG Head of Umpiring and Laws and the AFLG Umpire Coordinator, the following shall apply:

-- a) the hosting Club receives an official warning from the AFLG Tribunal Panel; - b) after receiving an official warning, a subsequent offence will result in one premiership point being deducted from the hosting Team's tally - c) a second offence after receiving an official warning will result in the hosting team forfeiting the next scheduled match under Law 11.2.2.
+- a) the Club receives an official warning from the AFLG Tribunal Panel; - b) after receiving an official warning, a subsequent offence will result in one premiership point being deducted from the Team's tally - c) a second offence after receiving an official warning will result in the team forfeiting the next scheduled match under Law 11.2.2.